Brad Shields: Super Rugby

 On 27 June 2017, Shields captained the Hurricanes to a historic draw against the touring British and Irish Lions side.
 Shields was replaced by Reed Prinsep in the 56th minute, with the Hurricanes finishing the game at 31-31.

 Shields was named as captain of the Hurricanes for the 2018 season despite his upcoming departure, with regular captain Dane Coles ruled out for the season with a torn ACL.

+In 2026, Shields formed part of the Hurricanes squad which won the 2026 Super Rugby Pacific season.
+On 20 June, the Hurricanes defeated the Chiefs 60–5 in the final.
+With this, he became the first Hurricanes player to win two Super Rugby titles (the first in 2016).

 International

 Shields was a New Zealand Under-17 representative in 2008 before being a member of the New Zealand Under-20 side which won the 2011 IRB Junior World Championship in Italy, scoring 1 try in 5 matches at the tournament.
 He had been named in All Blacks training squads in 2012 and 2016, but did not go on to make his senior international debut.

 On 5 November 2016, Shields featured for the Barbarians in their 31–31 draw against at Wembley Stadium.
 He played the entire 80 minutes in the number 6 jersey in a side containing his Hurricanes teammates, Reggie Goodes and Michael Fatialofa.

 On 9 June 2018, he made his debut for England, coming on as a replacement in England's narrow defeat against South Africa at Ellis Park.
 He was then named as a starter for the second test against South Africa the following week.

 Shields started once in the 2019 Six Nations Championship against and featured twice more from the bench.
 Shields missed selection for the 2019 Rugby World Cup, having been ruled out of contention for the competition through injury.
 Uncapped player, Lewis Ludlam, was called in as a replacement for Shields during warmup fixtures.
 He has not featured in an international since.